Professional wrestling throws: Elevated gutbuster

 This variation of a gutbuster sees an opponent first elevated into a high lifting transition hold before being dropped down for a gutbuster.
 Taiji Ishimori uses a Single underhook version of the move as his finisher calling it the Bloody Cross while T. J. Perkins uses a double chickenwing version.

 Fireman's carry gutbuster

 This is the most common version of the elevated gutbuster and sees the attacking wrestler first lift the opponent up across their shoulders; a position known as a fireman's carry, before then dropping down to one knee while simultaneously elevating the opponent over their head forcing them to drop down and impact their exposed knee.
 Wrestler Kaitlyn uses this as one of her signature move.
 A slight variation of this uses a modified double knee gutbuster and sees the attacking wrestler drop down to their back while bringing both knees up for the opponent to land on.
-Darren Young used the move as his finisher calling it Gutcheck.
-WNA wrestler Kyle Mckayal uses a jumping version of it as his second hand finisher calling it The Project Mckayal.
+Fred Rosser used the move as his finisher calling it Gut Check.
+The move was popularized by Roderick Strong, who calls it Death By Roderick.